 A few years ago I shared with you this Flourless Chocolate Whiskey Cake with Whiskey Pudding Sauce and – based on the comments and emails I’ve received – you guys love it!
 Not too long ago I started craving a slice for myself.
 The only problem?
 I was out of whiskey.
 No idea how that happened…

 Instead of running out to the store, I decided to make an equally delicious booze free version for all of my fellow bakers who find themselves in a “dry” kitchen.
 The results?
 OMG so good.

 Flourless chocolate cake?
 Yes.
 Flourless chocolate cake that tastes like a fudge brownie?
 Hell YES.
 Naturally I couldn’t wait to share this with you!

 This flourless chocolate fudge cake is really easy to make.
 First you’ll need to set out 6 eggs – they need to come to room temperature.
 While you wait, melt your butter and chocolate.
 You’ll need 12 ounces of both.
-I typically use high-quality chocolate bars for this recipe – Baker’s Bittersweet Chocolate Bars are one of my favorites – but in a pinch, high-quality chocolate chips can work.
-This time I used Ghirardelli Bittersweet Chocolate Chips and was very happy with the results.

 You’ll stir the butter and chocolate together until both are melted and can easily be whisked smooth.
 If you use chocolate chips, I recommend staying near the pan the entire time as they melt much faster than chopped chocolate.
 Once melted, you’ll remove the pan from heat and set it aside to cool for 10 minutes.
 You can use this time to assemble the rest of your ingredients.